-The orange cap in the Indian Premier League(IPL) is awarded for the highest run-getters in the tournament.
+The orange cap in the Indian Premier League(IPL) is awarded for the highest number of run-getters in the tournament.
 The award has been included in the tournament from its inaugural series(2008 IPL).

-David Warner is the player who bags the cap for the most number of times(3 times) followed by “Sixer King” Chris Gayle with a couple of times.
-Virat Kohli is the player who crowns the top position in the highest run-getter in IPL history also holds the cap for a year.
+David Warner is the player who bags the cap the most number of times(3 times) followed by “Sixer King” Chris Gayle with a couple of times.
+Virat Kohli crowns the top position as the highest run-getter in IPL history who also holds the cap for a year.

 Orange Cap Holders in IPL History

 Australian batsman Shaun Marsh, playing for Kings XI Punjab was the inaugural winner of the orange cap in 2008.
 The left-hand batsman scored 616 runs from just 11 matches at a phenomenal average of 68.44 and a strike rate of 139.68.

 Marsh scored one century and five half-centuries as he took KXIP to the semifinals of the maiden edition of IPL.
 With all IPL teams having star-studded batting lineups, Marsh’s orange cap victory came as a surprise to many.

 2009 – Matthew Hayden (Chennai Super Kings)

 This wasn’t a surprise at all.
 Hayden, representing Chennai Super Kings, justified his billing as one of the hardest hitters in the game at that time as he scored 572 runs in the 2009 edition of IPL.
 The Australian scored these runs in just 12 matches at an average of 52 with a magnificent strike rate of 144.81.

 The second season of the IPL was played in South Africa and Hayden enjoyed himself on the bouncy tracks which were quite similar to his home conditions in Australia.